tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/afternoon_lesson.md

 _after this lesson, students will be able to__

-* Load jQuery from a CDN
+* Load jQuery from a CDN (Content Delivery Network)
 * Perform basic jQuery commands

 <br>